ulianadzoba/time_calculator/README.md

-`time_calculator` is an engine which calculate time left to your target date.
+`time_calculator` is an engine which calculate time left to your birthday.

 ## Installation